The 2026 overview of Amazon in Germany

 - A diverse and inclusive workplace culture

-Furthermore, Amazon invested as many as €700 million since 2019 to drive innovation, AI, and expand its logistics network and cloud infrastructure.
+Furthermore, Amazon has invested as much as €700 million since 2019 to drive innovation, AI and expand its logistics network and cloud infrastructure.
 But there’s more.
 As part of its development in Germany, only by 2026, Amazon will invest €8.8 billion to build and maintain its cloud infrastructure for the AWS Europe (Frankfurt) region.
 In addition, they announced AWS’ plans to invest €7.8 billion in AWS European Sovereign Cloud by 2040.

 These are not just empty words.
 They reflect Amazon’s broader strategy to minimize its environmental footprint and promote sustainability.